 Spondylolisthesis – Condition in which a lower lumbar vertebra slips forward.

-Substance P – A neuropeptide consisting of 11 amino acid residues and that increases contraction of gastrointestinal smooth muscle, causes vasodilation and is a sensory neurotransmitter.
+Substance P – A neuropeptide consisting of 11 amino acid residues that increases contraction of gastrointestinal smooth muscle, causes vasodilation, and is a sensory neurotransmitter.

 Sympathetic nerve block – Nerve block performed near a sympathetic nerve; involves an injection of anesthetic.

 Temporomandibular joint (TMJ) disorder – Disorder causing pain and dysfunction in the lower jaw joint and jaw muscles.